Your Fort Myers Winter HVAC Checklist: Don’t Get Caught by the Cold (or the Next Summer)

 November 18, 2022

 How often do you pay attention to how long your furnace cycle is running?
 Believe it or not, this can tell you a lot about the health of your system and give you an early indicator that something is askew.
 Discover how long your furnace heating cycles should run and what may cause them to run unusual lengths.
 Single-Stage or Two-Stage Furnaces Before we can discuss how long the normal heating cycle should last, you have to know what kind of furnace you have.
 There are single-stage systems, which run on high whenever it cycles on.
+Then you

 Continue Reading